skrusche63/spark-arules/README.md

 ![Association Analysis Engine Overview](https://raw.githubusercontent.com/skrusche63/spark-arules/master/images/association-rules-overview.png)

-The Association Analysis Engines is one of the nine members of the open ensemble and is built to support association rule mining with a new and redefined mining algorithm.
+The Association Analysis Engine is one of the nine members of the open ensemble and is built to support association rule mining with a new and redefined mining algorithm.
 The approach overcomes the well-known "threshold problem" and makes it a lot easier to directly leverage the resulting content and product rules.

 The use cases are endless and only restricted by imagination: